 A seat at the greatest music venues to watch Debussy’s Prélude à l’après-midi d’un faune streaming on medici.tv

 A selection of our live streamed performances of Debussy’s Prélude à l’après-midi d’un faune are available for free to all registered users, and the rest can be unlocked with a subscription.
 Our live video events stream right to your living room from the most famous concert halls, and you can watch them on your biggest screens with AirPlay, Chromecast, and our new Roku app!
-Watch the best realizations of Prélude à l’après-midi d’un faune, under the baton of some of the world’s most acclaimed conductors, such as Lahav Shani and François-Xavier Roth, accompanied by pianists of the caliber of Daniel Barenboim.
+Watch the best realizations of Prélude à l’après-midi d’un faune, under the baton of some of the world’s most acclaimed conductors, such as Lahav Shani, Sir Simon Rattle, François-Xavier Roth, and Sergiu Celibidache, accompanied by pianists of the caliber of Daniel Barenboim.

 The greatest artists playing Debussy’s Prélude à l’après-midi d’un faune on your #1 classical music streaming channel